raghavrajmittal/helpful/kaggle.md

 ```

 Next, you could do a GridSearch based on the results of the RandomizedSearch.
+You could even do a GridSearch directly without doing a RandomizedSearch if the search space is not too large.
 If needed, save the results to a JSON for later reference.
 ```python
 # Modify GridSearch param values based on the results of the random search